 St. Vincent was initially settled by the Ciboney, a hunting/gathering society, and later overtaken by the Arawaks and then the Caribs.
 European ships arrived in the late 15th century and met fierce resistance from the Caribs, who fended off multiple attempts by the British and the French to colonize the island.
-But after two wars and several centuries of defiance, the Caribs were finally exiled in 1797 by the British, who ruled the island until St. Vincent achieved independence in 1979.
+But after two wars and several centuries of defiance, the Caribs were finally exiled in 1797 by the British, who then ruled the island until St. Vincent achieved independence in 1979.
 Want to learn more?
-Fort Charlotte, on a promontory overlooking Kingstown, has a small museum where visitors can learn more about the island's history.
+Fort Charlotte, on a promontory overlooking the capital city of Kingstown, has a small museum where visitors can delve deeper into the island's history.

 If you choose to rent a car, look out for the privately owned vans that make up St. Vincent's public bus system.
 The locals who drive the vans are used to the island's narrow roads and often go careening around curves at a speed much higher than yours.
 If possible, let them pass you when it's safe to do so.

 On Foot: Walking to Kingstown from the cruise terminal takes only about five minutes, and the whole city is easily navigable on foot.

 By Taxi: Taxi drivers line up outside the cruise terminal.
 Cabs aren't metered, so be sure to agree on the price beforehand (and be aware of which currency is being quoted).
 The fare to Villa Beach is about $10; a quick ride to the Botanical Garden is even less.
 Cab drivers can also take you on guided tours of the island; expect to pay about $25 to $30 per hour.